Become an International Development Manager

 In addition to leading and supervising the company’s international development strategy and the various projects associated with it, his role involves managing an international and multicultural team.

-What are the jobs for which you can apply with this RNCP title?
+What jobs can you do with this RNCP title?

-The following is a non-exhaustive list of the various positions for which certificants are eligible:
+The following is a non-exhaustive list of the different functions for which the certified persons can apply:

 - International business development manager